Kunal-Kumar-Sahoo/iCompanion-AssistanceMadeSimple/README.md

 To implement this project, it would be highly recommend to create a virtual environment and download and setup all the requirements in that environment.

+NOTE:
-NOTE: This project is optimized for Windows 1O
+1. This project is optimized for Windows 1O
+2. This project requires MySQL, so make sure you have it pre-installed.
+3. Internet Connectivity is a base requirement.

 To have a better understanding please refer to the PDF file I have uploaded there.